miguelraz/miguelraz.github.io/blog/dispatch.md

 The **audience** of this post are programmers who like Python/C++/80s MIT Lisp courses who have heard of Julia but don't get what new things it brings to the table.
-If you want to dive deeper into emergent Julia features, check out [Lyndon White's](https://invenia.github.io/blog/2019/10/30/julialang-features-part-1/) 2 part posts.
+If you want to dive deeper into emergent Julia features, check out [Frame's](https://invenia.github.io/blog/2019/10/30/julialang-features-part-1/) 2 part posts.

 Sure, there's a fancy subtyping algorithm that Jeff Bezanson (Julia co-creator) pulled out of Turing-knows-where and that Swift re-adapted with some unholy [term rewriting](https://fullstackfeed.com/formalizing-swift-generics-as-a-term-rewriting-system/) shenanigans,